vimatt/collection-library/README.md

 # README #

-Ett projektarbete i kursen Objektorienterad Programering Java på utbildningen Programutvecklare Java, Nackademin.
+A project in the course object-oriented programming Java at the education Java developer, Nackademin.